calisera-io/ha-jenkins/README.md

 Development needs a robust, scalable CI/CD infrastructure that can handle dynamic workloads while maintaining high availability, security, and cost efficiency.

 Jenkins is one of the most widely used CI/CD platforms, trusted by enterprises globally, with a mature ecosystem and strong community support.
-Its server-worker architecture supports distributed builds, enabling organizations to handle dynamic and large-scale workloads efficiently.
+Its server-worker architecture supports distributed builds, making it possible to handle dynamic and large-scale workloads efficiently.
 Jenkins allows teams to define CI/CD processes as code (Jenkinsfiles), ensuring repeatability, version control, and governance.

 #### Operational Challenges with Traditional Jenkins Deployments